Minderoo OceanOmics Centre at UWA

 SCIENTIFIC OFFICERLaura Missen is a marine biologist and molecular ecologist with a background in phylogenetics and environmental DNA.

-At the OceanOmics Centre, Laura will focus on driving the development and automation of laboratory techniques for eDNA metabarcoding of marine vertebrates.
+At the OceanOmics Centre, Laura drives development and automation of laboratory techniques for eDNA metabarcoding of marine vertebrates and supports the generation of novel eDNA techniques along with high-quality reference genomes.

 Anna Depiazzi